sudara999/rascomp/README.md

 #### int addSymbol (char *identifier)

 Adds a symbol with the name identifier to the symbol-table.
-The scope of the added symbol can be found in the variable `int last_used_scope` defined in symbol_table.c.
+The scope of the symbol depends on the scope that is entered by calling `newScope()` or `exitScope()`.
+If there is a symbol with the same identifier in the scope, the symbol is not added and `FAIL` is returned.

 Returns `SUCC` if added successfully; otherwise returns `FAIL`.